Master's Degree Policies

 Plan of Study

-Each program has the responsibility of defining the requirements for a major in its disciplinary area.
+NDSU has minimum requirements for master's degrees.
+These are outlined below.
+Once these minimum requirements have been met, any other graduate courses can be used to satisfy the remaining Plan of Study requirements.
+Each program has the responsibilitiy of defining the requirements for a major in its disciplinary area.
 This information should be made available to students electronically and/or in the program handbook.

 Plan A Master's Degree